Electroboy

-Electroboy (born Florian Burkhardt 13 March 1974) is a Swiss model, author, conceptioner, graphic designer, electronic musician and music producer.
+Florian Burkhardt, better known as Electroboy, is a Swiss model, author, conceptioner, graphic designer, electronic musician and music producer.
 He lives in Berlin.
 Electroboy produces electronic trash-pop and electroclash with simple, cheeky content based on a dadaistic philosophy.
 He also creates series of vector graphics to call up for more consumer responsibility and to promote a vegan lifestyle.

 Biography

 Burkhardt dreamt of becoming a professional snowboarder and was sponsored by companies such as Burton Snowboards and Vans.
 After his diploma in Pedagogy he decided to move to the mountains.
 This experience convinced him to found the first Swiss snowboard magazine.
 After selling his magazine, Burkhardt moved in 1996 to Los Angeles to commence an acting career.
 He signed a contract with a Talent Agency and was coached by Ivana Chubbuck and Robert Easton.
 But thanks to a feature in a film magazine he got his first modelling job.
 More modelling work awaited him in Milan, New York, Tokyo, Paris and London.
 He became Newcomer of the Year, working for labels such as Prada, Gucci, Dolce & Gabbana and Moschino.
 He had contracts with agencies such as Wilhelmina Models, Boss Model Management and Why Not Model Agency and was booked by photographers such as David LaChapelle and Albert Watson.
 At the peak of his modelling career he went back to Zurich.
 Burkhardt studied Graphic design and tried one job after another: first as an advertiser in an internet agency, then he started an own film production company named emotionstimulator to bring as one of the first videos into the internet.
 After these projects he started to suffer from a generalized anxiety and had to stay 3 months at the University Hospital of Psychiatry of Zurich.
 After that he wrote the book Stop.